 It was in the 1990s that the Villars family planted 2 hectares of white grape vines, and in 1995, after years of experimentation, Château Chasse-Spleen released its first white Bordeaux.
-Today, this Médoc white wine rivals the great wines of the Left Bank.
-With its distinctive notes of grapefruit and lychee on a floral backdrop, this wine stands out for its aromatic power and is sure to delight lovers of white Bordeaux. • Delivery in wooden cases for all orders of 12 bottles of this wine (excluding Point Relais delivery method).
+Today, this Médoc white rivals the greats of the Left Bank.
+With its pronounced notes of grapefruit and lychee on a floral backdrop, this wine stands out for its aromatic intensity and is sure to delight lovers of white Bordeaux. • Delivered in a wooden case for any order of 12 bottles of this wine (excluding Pickup Point delivery method)

 Eye